AresMUSH/aresmush/game/plugins/fs3combat/help/en/damage.md

 ---
 # FS3 Combat - Damage

 This is a quick reference for the combat damage commands.
+For more details, see [Combat](/help/fs3combat/combat).

 `damage` - Views your damage.
 `damage <name>` - Views someone else's damage.